Activities in Ha’apai, Tonga

 5. Try Kava

-More ways to engage in the local culture is by trying the national drink, Kava.
-In the Tongan culture, typically men sit in a circle around a Kava bowl and socialise.
+More ways to engage in the local culture is by trying the national drink, kava.
+In the Tongan culture, typically men sit in a circle around a kava bowl and socialise.
 Both men and women can try the narcotic drink, made with the ground-up root of a pepper plant, at resorts like the Serenity Beaches Resort, Taiana’s Resort and Fanifo Lofa Kitesurf Tonga.
-See more activities like this in in the 10 Adult-Only Activities in Ha’apai.
+See more activities like this in the 10 Adult-Only Activities in Ha’apai.

 Location: Serenity Beaches Resort, Taiana’s Resort, Fanifo Lofa Kitesurf Tonga or ask locally.

 6. Get a Castaway Island Experience